Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Model Training and Loss Functions

-For temperature we train $2\times2$ different models corresponding to the DL architecture (DeepESD or U-Net) and the loss function (MSE and STO).
-For precipitation, we train $2\times4$ different models corresponding to the DL architecture (DeepESD or U-Net) and the loss function (MSE, SQR, ASYM and STO).
+As a summary, for temperature we train $2\times2\times7$ different models corresponding to the DL architecture (DeepESD or U-Net), the loss function (MSE and STO) and the different training replicas.
+For precipitation, we train $2\times4\times7$ different models corresponding to the DL architecture (DeepESD or U-Net), the loss function (MSE, SQR, ASYM and STO) and the different training replicas.
 Note that for the STO models, the final downscaled values correspond to a random sample of the learnt conditional distributions.
-Finally, seven independent training replicas of the DL models are produced in all cases to assess the variability of the results introduced by the particular training.
+To evaluate the predictions from the different models, we use the metrics presented in Table \ref{tab:metrics}.